 Movement is a renewable resource that must be replenished daily, responsibly and constantly.
 The human body is designed for movement, but many of us live sedentary lives and often spend long hours in the same position, such as sitting in front of a computer.
 This lack of movement results in aches and pains, a lack of energy and often, obesity.
 A sedentary lifestyle also prematurely decreases the functional capability of your body.
 You are probably familiar with the adage “use it or lose it”, and this is certainly true for movement and a healthy body.

 Move More!
 You can use activities of daily living to increase incidental movement and improve your health and fitness level.
 Walk more!
 Walk the dog, walk to work, walk to the shops.
 Always use the stairs over the escalator or lift and park further from your destination and walk!
 Take a class, dance, aerobics, boxing or yoga or join a sports team.

-Finally, when you are ready to take your health and fitness to the next level, consider hiring a Lifestyle Coach or Personal Trainer to safely and effectively help you get started.
+Finally, when you are ready to take your health and fitness to the next level, consider hiring a Coach or Personal Trainer to safely and effectively help you get started.